mkayoh/yarasorter/README.md

 Omit the `-r` if you wish to just sort the rules without checking for duplicates.

 Use the argument `-t` to test the rules after sorting in Yara.
+If you want to just check the rules for duplicates/working rules and output them into a single directory use the `-n` argument.

 Right now the rules get sorted into six different categories: